Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/appservice.md

 The rest of this section is a walkthrough of deploying these resources.

-## set environment variables to simplify copy-pasting
+## Set environment variables to simplify copy-pasting
 - RESOURCE_GROUP
   - name of an Azure resource group
   - must be unique in the Azure subscription